Restaurant JAG’s SUmmer Omakase Menu is a magnificent Crescendoing Symphony

 A Rousing Riff into the Climax

-Enough with the foreplay, Restaurant JAG began to ramp up the vigour, starting to layer their flavour notes and hasten the tempo going into the meat of the omakase symphony.
+Satisfied with the buildup, Restaurant JAG began a dramatic uptick in its vigour, starting to layer more flavour notes while hasteninf the tempo as it transitioned towards the meat of the omakase symphony.

 Kicking off the pre-chorus was a Bell Pepper, Verveine, and Crab where the compellingly smoky Red Pepper Sorbet played a magnificent counterpoint to the raspberries and luscious crab flesh encased within the spring-roll-esque tuille crunch.